How the Starbucks Red Cup Campaign Became a Cultural Phenomenon

 Whether your marketing efforts consist of promotional emails, digital ads, or social media posts, there are a ton of opportunities for ecommerce automation.

 AdRoll is an all-in-one marketing automation tool that offers everything from powerful retargeting campaigns to high-conversion emails.
-As a Shopify and Shopify Plus certified partner, our AI-powered platform makes it easy for marketers to run ad campaigns that target every step of the customer journey on Facebook, Google, and 500+ other networks.
+As a Shopify and Shopify Plus certified partner, our AI-powered platform makes it easy for marketers to run ad campaigns that target every step of the customer journey on Facebook, Google, and millions of other websites and mobile apps.
 You can also easily measure and analyze your cross-channel performance along the way — all from one dashboard.

 Here are other tools brands find helpful: